 Let’s take reCAPTCHA for example.
 It’s used to prevent spammers from using OCR software by asking users to check a box before the form’s submission.
 This UI pattern enhances UX by making sure users are safe from spam attacks and doesn’t require a lot of effort at the same time.

-Although the screens of mobile devices are getting bigger all the time, they still cannot compare with desktop computers.
-You should keep this in mind when creating your forms since numerous columns are usually not the best option.
-Choose a single-column layout to avoid unreadable information and let users scroll down the page, completing your form field by field.
+- Implement a single-column layout: Since mobile device screens are smaller than desktops, numerous columns are usually not the best option.
+Choose a single-column layout to avoid unreadable information and let users scroll down the page to complete the form field by field.

 It’s impossible to imagine a web form without a call-to-action (CTA).
 There are always phrases like “Download here” or “Learn more” which are catching user attention and making them stay longer on your website.
 To make sure your CTA will be efficient, you need to work on its design.

 Now, it’s high time to learn the best form design practices.
-They will definitely help you to create an effective form for your website and enhance your conversions as well as UX.
+These practices have been proven to help create effective forms for your website and enhance your conversions as well as user experience (UX).

 01 Be simple and straightforward